A multi-agent reinforcement learning model of reputation and cooperation in human groups: Social Dilemma Analysis

 \begin{enumerate} \item Mutual cooperation is preferred over mutual defection: $R_c(N) > R_d(0)$. \item Mutual cooperation is preferred to being exploited by defectors: $R_c(N) > R_c(0)$. \item Either... \begin{enumerate} \item Mutual defection is preferred to being exploited (fear): $R_d(i) > R_c(i)$ for sufficiently small $i$, \item Or exploiting a cooperator is preferred to mutual cooperation (greed). $R_d(i) > R_c(i)$ for sufficiently large $i$. \end{enumerate} \end{enumerate}

 This definition can be translated to a frequentist framework by instantiating each of these conditions with a one-sided independent \textit{t}-test.
-These \textit{t}-tests produce the following results with the experimental Cleanup data:
+These \textit{t}-tests produce the following results with the experimental Clean Up data:

 \begin{itemize} \item Condition 1 is met.
 The payoff to cooperators under mutual cooperation ($m = 372.2$, $sd = 35.23$) is significantly higher than the payoff to defectors under mutual defection ($m = 109.6$, $sd = 28.6$), $t(36.4) = 25.9$, $p_1 < 0.0001$. \item Condition 2 is met.
 The payoff to cooperators under mutual cooperation ($m = 372.2$, $sd = 35.23$) is significantly higher than the payoff to cooperators when all other group members defect ($m = 150.0$, $sd = 56.7$), $t(63.4) = 22.8$, $p_2 < 0.0001$. \item Condition 3a is not met.
 The payoff to defectors under mutual defection ($m = 109.6$, $sd = 28.6$) is not significantly higher than the payoff to cooperators when all other group members defect ($m = 150.0$, $sd = 56.7$), $t(44.4) = -4.2$, $p_{3a} = 1.00$. \item Condition 3b is met.
 The payoff to defectors when all other group members cooperate ($m = 465.5$, $sd = 84.8$) is higher than the payoff to cooperators under mutual cooperation ($m = 372.2$, $sd = 35.23$), $t(43.8) = 5.6$, $p_{3b} < 0.0001$. \end{itemize}